THE SHIROISHI VENDETTA

 The town of Shiroishi has public markers indicating several of the locations depicted in the legend.
 On the eastern outskirts lie the Hachimaida paddy fields, where the peasant Yoemon was slain; on the slope above the site stands a shrine to the brave sisters and their parents, called Koshido, or The Hall of Filial Loyalty.
 Northwest of town, at Ropponmatsu on the bank of the Shiroishi River, a stele marks the location of the famous duel.
-Having been interested in the story of the sisters' vendetta for many years, seeing Shiroishi was a major priority on my Tohoku journey, and I stopped there specifically to visit these places.
+Having long been interested in the story of the sisters' vendetta, seeing Shiroishi was a major priority on my Tohoku journey, and I stopped there specifically to visit these places.

 At the center of town stands the castle, currently undergoing repairs, but which keeps its guest hall, museum, and theater open to visitors.Twice each day, the theater plays a 40-minute, 3-D film adaption of the Shiroishi Vendetta Story, made exclusively for screening at the castle.
-I admit, I had somewhat low expectations going in, expecting a low-budget and cheesy affair, but I ended up really enjoying it.
+I admit, I had somewhat low expectations going in, expecting a low-budget and somewhat cheesy affair, but I ended up really enjoying it.
 Aside from a few (admittedly expected) instances of overacting and melodrama, it conveyed the story quite well, and the final duel was appropriately exciting.
 The performances were generally solid, and I particularly enjoyed Shishido Kai as Shiga—he called to mind a Japanese version of Jason Isaacs (one of my all-time favorite villainous actors), perfectly capturing the pride, temper, and scorn of the brash swordsman.
 It was a fun film overall, and I’d happily show it in my legends and folklore class if only I were able to obtain a copy.

 Filial piety, or devotion to one’s family and ancestors, is central to Confucian thought, and is regarded as one of the highest virtues in traditionally Confucian societies (Edo Period Japan being one).
 Indeed, though the sisters in the tale had every reason to hate Shiga, it was their devotion to their parents that served as the primary thrust for their quest for revenge.
 Vendettas of this kind were referred to as katakiuchi, (alternatively, adauchi), and such vendettas were not carried out on one’s own behalf, but as a moral obligation to a slain lord, teacher, or family member.
 Generally, Confucian hierarchies determined who ought to be avenged, and by whom, with those of lower status in a family relationship having an obligation to avenge those higher than themselves—but not vice versa.
 Thus, it was righteous for children to avenge murdered parents, and for younger siblings to avenge older siblings.
 But there was no such moral imperative for parents to avenge their children, nor for older siblings to avenge younger ones.